 Many people are thinking about moving to Thailand permanent residence.
-Most immigrants like to live in Thailand all year, and not to come there on vacation.
+Most immigrants like to live in Thailand all year, and not to come here on vacation.
 In this case, the question arises - "what to do in the country for 10 months?".
 The answer is unambiguous - we need a job.

 This question (how to find work in Thailand?)
 Can be solved in two ways:

 To become the owner of your company is the best option for those who have the means.
 In this case, a person employs himself and leads an interesting occupation (business).
 Fortunately, that the Thai law here does not put any rigid restrictions.
 The main thing is that such an employer regularly pays taxes on Russian employees, and at least five Thais are employed.
-If you do not want to hire Thai workers, then there is one more way out: for every Russian employee in the authorized capital it is necessary to have 2 million Thai baht.
+If you do not want to hire Thai workers, then there is one more way out: for every Russian employee in the authorized capital, it is necessary to have 2 million Thai Baht.

 Get a job is the way for those who want to live in Thailand, but do not have their own means.
 This is the way for young and fearless, wishing to live in Thailand.
-First you need to get a non-immigrant business visa.
-For the first time it is issued for a period of three months.
+First, you need to get a non-immigrant business visa.
+For the first time, it is issued for a period of three months.
 The given visa gives the right to work in Thailand.
 It is necessary to focus on one important detail.
 If you have this visa, you can search for a job.
 For your employment, you need another document - a work permit.
 This is a work permit.
 Without this paper, you should not try to look for work in Thailand.
 Every foreigner who works without a work permit is punished by the law of the kingdom.
 A large fine is imposed, after its payment, deportation from the country without the right of entry is followed, and you can be sent to coconut and rubber plantations.
 Pleasant in this little.

 If we talk about working in Thailand, then you need a work permit, like air.
 You can get this document right in the country.
 But the most important thing is to pay taxes.
-First you will have to pay an amount in the amount of 15 to 30 thousand rubles for the sponsor's guarantee.
-First you find an employer willing to take you to work.
+First, you will have to pay an amount in the amount of 15 to 30 thousand rubles for the sponsor's guarantee.
+First, you find an employer willing to take you to work.
 Then you write the work permit document together.
 And you pay his commission for you.
 After issuing the order, you can start working.

 The work permit will be issued for the same period as you specified in your visa.
 If your visa is issued for three months, then the permit will be for three months.
 Despite the fact that a second visa is issued for a year, the permit will still be for one month.
 The same period is specified in the stamp of the passport.
 This stamp is stamped at the entrance to the country.
 The date in the stamp is the last day of your stay in the country.
 Every three months you cross the border in order to obtain a new stamp for a period of three months.
 After each visa extension (stamp), you submit your work permit for renewal.
 A small fee is charged for updates.

-Work permit can be issued only for one position.
+The work permit can be issued only for one position.
 In the event that you decide to change jobs, the old permit must be closed and opened a new one.
 As a rule, pay again.
 So what to work with, it is better to be determined right away.

 Do not forget about taxes.
-For each profession and field of activity they are different.
-For Russian citizens, the tax is calculated on a wage basis, the minimum amount is 50 baht, if your salary is 20 baht, then this is only your problem.
+For each profession and field of activity, they are different.
+For Russian citizens, the tax is calculated on a wage basis, the minimum amount is 50 baht if your salary is 20 baht, then this is only your problem.
 In Thailand, it is reasonable to work only for "good money."